SylvainRoy/adventofcode22/README.md

 # adventofcode22
-My solution for the advent of code 22, in Rust.
+My solutions for the advent of code 22, in Rust.